Due to rising costs, many providers have removed their deals from the market, so we're unable to switch you right now

-EDF is one of the ‘big six’ energy suppliers in the UK and - according to the citizens advice bureau - it's in a respectable third place out of 21 suppliers for customer service ratings.
+EDF is one of the ‘big six’ energy suppliers in the UK and - according to the citizens advice bureau - it's in first place place out of 20 suppliers for customer service ratings.

 There are a range of fixed and variable EDF Energy tariffs available to you.